EdsonLucas/lightbox-portfolio/README.md

 <link href="cubeportfolio/cubeportfolio.min.css" rel="stylesheet" type="text/css">
 ```

-And you have to add these tags in your js area (after the JQuery file).
+Now, you have to add these tags in your js area (after the JQuery file).

 ```
 <!-- cubeportfolio -->